 More climbing and platforms in the canyon.

 The guide had a rubber spider on his helmet to lighten things up.
-Ted swooshes across.
+Ted swooshes across the canyon.

 The climbing section of the trek.
 The difficult part was racing to beat the guy who was pulling us up with the ropes if you weren't fast enough.
 It got my heart racing and my hands shaking by the end.
 The challenge of it was one of the best parts of the whole day in my mind.